facebookincubator/velox/velox/docs/functions/spark/binary.rst

 .. spark:function:: hash(x, ...) -> integer

     Computes the hash of one or more input values using seed value of 42.
+Each input's type can be different from each other's.
-    Supports types including: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
+    Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
-    Not supports types like ARRAY, MAP, STRUCT, etc.

 .. spark:function:: hash_with_seed(seed, x, ...) -> integer

     Computes the hash of one or more input values using specified seed.
+Each input's type can be different from each other's.
-    Supports types including: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
+    Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
-    Not supports types like ARRAY, MAP, STRUCT, etc.

 .. spark:function:: xxhash64(x, ...) -> bigint

     Computes the xxhash64 of one or more input values using seed value of 42.
+    Each input's type can be different from each other's.
-    Supports types including: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
+    Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
-    Not supports types like ARRAY, MAP, STRUCT, etc.

 .. spark:function:: xxhash64_with_seed(seed, x, ...) -> bigint

     Computes the xxhash64 of one or more input values using specified seed.
+Each input's type can be different from each other's.
-    Supports types including: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
+    Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.
-    Not supports types like ARRAY, MAP, STRUCT, etc.

 .. spark:function:: md5(x) -> varbinary